Mobile phone booster installation guide

 In this article, I will discuss the topic of “antennas” for repeater installations.

-After this article, you will understand, what type of internal antennas to use for your building, where best to place these antennas, and how far apart they should be.
+After this article, you will understand what type of internal antennas to use for the building, where best to place these antennas, and how far apart they should be.

 What type of internal antennas to use.

 Stelladoradus offers 3 types of internal antenna.
 The panel, the omni and the Yagi.